住吉暗川

 [2023]

-Classification: SpeleologyKarst cave SpeleologyRiver Cave KarstDoline
+Classification: SpeleologyKarst Cave SpeleologyRiver Cave KarstDoline

-Light: LightIncandescent Electric Light System bring torch
+Light: LightIncandescent bring torch

 Dimension: VR=30 m.